 One isn’t necessarily better than the other; Programmers use Java and JavaScript for a variety of different tasks.
-This content will focus on the Java VS JavaScript concept, and expressly list and explain the difference between Java and JavaScript.
+This content will focus on the Java VS JavaScript concept and expressly list and explain the difference between Java and JavaScript.

-Before we move into the explanations of the difference between Java and JavaScript it is of paramount importance that we explain the two concepts (Java VS JavaScript).
+Before we move into explaining the difference between Java and JavaScript, it is paramount to explain the two concepts (Java VS JavaScript).

 What is Java?

-Java is a universal, object-oriented, class-based programming language that has a few implementation dependencies as possible.
+Java is a universal, object-oriented, class-based programming language that has as few implementation dependencies as possible.
 The purpose is to enable application developers to write and execute once.
 This means that compiled Java code can be run on all platforms that support Java without having to recompile.
 Java applications are generally compiled into bytecode that can run on any Java Virtual Machine (JVM) regardless of the architecture of the underlying computer.

 The Java VS JavaScript concept is a saga that stretches for years back.
 Originally Java was developed by James Gosling at Sun Microsystems and was released in 1995 as a core component of Sun Microsystems Java platform.